 Deborah Marcus Melamed wished that Jewish ceremonies, customs, and symbols would enthrall the hearts of women.
 She believed that Jewish women could mold Jewish practices and invest them with meaning, and that in doing so they would contribute to the preservation of Judaism.
-With this hope in mind, as well as a sincere desire to fulfill the wishes of her colleague, mathilde schechter, founder of the National Women’s League of the United Synagogue of America now the women’s league for conservative judaism, Melamed wrote The Three Pillars (1927).
+With this hope in mind, as well as a sincere desire to fulfill the wishes of her colleague Mathilde Schechter, Melamed wrote The Three Pillars (1927).
+Schecter was the founder of the National Women’s League of the United Synagogue of America, now the Women’s League for Conservative Judaism.
 This book contained clear descriptions of those observances with which she thought all Jewish women should be familiar.
 She added interpretive words, desiring to instill in other women the love she felt for Jewish tradition.
-The popularity of The Three Pillars is reflected in the fact that it has been reprinted nine times.
+The popularity of The Three Pillars is reflected in the fact that it had been reprinted nine times as of 2014.
 This volume also became the cornerstone of the educational philosophy of the National Women’s League, an organization established within the Conservative Movement with the purpose of improving the souls of women by inducing them to recognize the greatness of Jewish life and literature.
 Melamed was vice president of this organization from 1920 to 1930 or 1932.

 Deborah Marcus Melamed died at age sixty-two on November 4, 1954.
 She is remembered as a woman able to fulfill her responsibilities as a mother of two children, Judith Tamar and David Joseph, while maintaining a career and contributing to the preservation of the Jewish community.

 Obituary.
 NYTimes, November 4, 1954, 31:4.